-- 4.36 A key component of the ATFM system as a data-sharing platform is the analysis capability enabled to study the effectiveness of ATFM programs and TMIs, and to establish trends over time.
-Post-operational analysis is indispensable for the FMPs to improve the parameters in the TMIs to achieve the desired outcome.
+- 4.36 A key component of the ATFM system as a data-sharing platform is the analysis capability enabled to study the effectiveness of ATFM programs and ATFM Measures applied and to establish trends over time.
+Post-operational analysis is indispensable for the FMPs to improve the parameters in the ATFM measures to achieve the desired outcome.
 The results of these analyses can be shared among FMPs in the region and "best practices" can be established. - 4.37 The metrics used for post operations analysis are listed in the tables below.
-Table 1 lists the general scenario metrics, which are used to measure the severity of events that occurred, the TMI parameters selected to resolve the issues, and the impact of the TMI on stakeholders during a given time period.
+Table 1 lists the general scenario metrics, which are used to measure the severity of events that occurred, the ATFM measure parameters selected to resolve the issues, and the impact of the ATFM measure on stakeholders during a given time period.
 Table 2 lists the CDM action metrics, which are used to determine how active the Aircraft Operators were in managing their flights.

-Metric Description Туре Number of Flights The total number of flights that received calculated times TMI Parameter Start/Stop Time The Start and End time of the TMI.
-The time period when the FMP wanted to control the demand TMI Parameter Lead Time The number of minutes the TMI was implemented before the Start Time TMI Parameter Number of Exempt/ Non-Exempt flights The number of flights that were exempted from the TMI according to the parameter specified by FMP TMI Parameter Number of TMI Events The number of FMP actions that reassigned flights in the TMI (i.e., num of revisions and compressions) Operational Activity Total Assigned Delay The sum of the delay assigned by the TMI Operational Impact Max/Average Assigned Delay The maximum and average delay Operational Impact Total Gate/Surface/Airborne Delay The total actual delay taken at the gate, on the airport surface, and in the air Operational Impact Number of Cancellations 8 Number of Unexpected Flights The number of flights that appeared after the TMI was already implemented Operational Impact
+Metric Description Туре Number of Flights The total number of flights that received calculated times ATFM measure Start/Stop Time The Start and End time of the ATFM measure.
+The time period when the FMP wanted to control the demand ATFM measure Lead Time The number of minutes the ATFM measure was implemented before the Start Time ATFM measure Number of Exempt/ Non-Exempt flights The number of flights that were exempt from the ATFM measure to the number of non-exempted according to the parameters specified by FMP (percentage) ATFM measure Number of ATFM measure Events The number of FMP actions that reassigned flights in the ATFM measure (i.e. number of revisions and compressions) Operational Activity Total Assigned Delay The sum of the delay assigned by the ATFM measure Operational Impact Max/Average Assigned Delay The maximum and average delay Operational Impact Total Gate/Surface/Airborne Delay The total actual delay taken at the gate, on the airport surface, and in the air Operational Impact Number of Cancellations The number of flights canceled and were part of a given ATFM measure Operational Impact Number of Unexpected Flights The number of flights that appeared after the ATFM measure was already implemented Operational Impact